Cache

 Writeback Cache in Kernel

-Starting from Linux kernel 3.15, FUSE supports writeback-cache mode, the kernel will combines high-frequency random small IO (e.g. 10-100 bytes) write requests to significantly improve the performance of random writes.
+Starting from Linux kernel 3.15, FUSE supports writeback-cache mode, the kernel will consolidate high-frequency random small (10-100 bytes) write requests to significantly improve its performance, but this comes with a side effect: sequential writes are also turned into random writes, hence sequential write performance is hindered, so only use it on intensive random write scenarios.

 Enable writeback-cache mode by using the -o writeback_cache